wflms20110333/EZTourney/README.md

 # EZTourney

-Software for MIT Sport Taekwondo to ease the process of tournament registration for tournament coordinators.
+Web app for MIT Sport Taekwondo to ease the process of tournament registration for tournament coordinators.
 Athletes register using their MIT email address, admins with their authorized email addresses.

 ## Software Description

-The software is located [here](https://eztourney.firebaseapp.com/).
+The web app is located [here](https://eztourney.firebaseapp.com/).
 When a user registers, they will be directed to verify their email.
 Afterwards, athletes will see a list of athlete pages, admins will see a list of admin pages, and an admin who is also an athlete will see both.

 ### Landing pages